 In order for you to be an effective time manager, you must first have the desire to be more productive with your time.
 It must be something that is important to you or you won’t take the steps required to improve your time management skills.

-Keep a Prioritized Daily “To-Do List”
+Keep a Prioritized Daily To-do List

-Everyone should keep a prioritized daily To-Do list.
+Everyone should keep a prioritized daily to-do list.
 It removes the guesswork from how to spend your time and who to spend it with.
-Keeping this To-Do list also helps reduce stress, because it clarifies what you should and shouldn’t be doing.
+Keeping this to-do list also helps reduce stress, because it clarifies what you should and shouldn’t be doing.
 It will also keep you from forgetting things.

-I keep my daily To-Do list on a pad of paper.
+I keep my daily to-do list on a pad of paper.
 I carry this pad of paper with me everywhere I go.
 When new things come up that I must accomplish, I simply add them to the list.

-The first step in creating your To Do list is to take out a blank pad of paper and write down everything you need to get done.
+The first step in creating your to-do list is to take out a blank pad of paper and write down everything you need to get done.
 As you make this list, don’t focus on prioritizing it or listing things in any specific order.
 Just drain your brain and make your list.
-Then, at the end of each day go over your list and prioritize each item.
+Then, at the end of each day, go over your list and prioritize each item.

 Prioritizing Your List

 Once your list is complete, put an “A” next to those things that absolutely must get done the next day.
 These are the things that will bring you closer to the accomplishment of your most important goals.
-Throughout my career as an entrepreneur most of my “A’s” have been the pro-active things I must do to make money, such as prospecting for new business.
+Throughout my career as an entrepreneur, most of my “A’s” have been the proactive things I must do to make money, such as prospecting for new business.

 Put a “B” next to those items that you should get done.
 An example of a “B” item might be getting your dirty car washed.

 Put a “C” next to those items that you need to do but just aren’t a priority right now.
-An example of a “C” item could be picking up the dry cleaning that you don’t need for a couple days.
+An example of a “C” item could be picking up the dry cleaning that you don’t need for a couple of days.

 And lastly put a “D” next to those things you can delegate.
-This might be something you are going to ask your spouse or children to do such as changing a light bulb or going to the post office to send a package.
+This might be something you are going to ask your spouse or children to do, such as changing a light bulb or going to the post office to send a package.